kubernetes-sigs/gateway-api/geps/gep-91/index.md

     // Implementations MAY choose to support attaching multiple CA certificates to
     // a Listener, but this behavior is implementation-specific.
     //
-    // Support: Core - A single reference to a single Kubernetes ConfigMap
+    // Support: Core - A single reference to a Kubernetes ConfigMap
     // with the CA certificate in a key named `ca.crt`.
     //
     // Support: Implementation-specific (More than one reference, or other kinds